 Justin Levinson and Iain O’Donnell to provide a legal update APIL Abuse Conference 2019 - Jul 2019

 Justin Levinson has a specialist personal injury practice focusing on compensation claims arising out of childhood sexual abuse.
 He is recognised to have particular expertise in claims against the Catholic Church and other religious institutions, having been in most of the leading cases in this area.
 He also has considerable experience of claims against care homes, schools, social services departments and youth groups.
+Recently, he represented claimants in what is thought to be the first case of alleged sexual assault by an Uber driver in the UK.

 He has acted in high profile litigation including: